BasicOrganizer/basicorganizer.github.io/basiccycle-policy.md

 Morning cycle reminders are **optional**.
 Categories can be turned on or off in **Notifications**.
 By default, the in-app category switches start **on**, but notifications appear on screen only if the device's notification permission / system notification settings also allow them.

-When a category is enabled and the system allows notifications, the app may schedule a **local** morning reminder for **approximately 8:00 local time, subject to Android's background scheduling and device power-management behavior**, and show at most one notification on a given day when a matching cycle condition applies, such as:
+When a category is enabled and the system allows notifications, the app may schedule a **local** morning reminder for **approximately 8:00 local time, subject to Android's background scheduling and device power-management behavior**.
+The app is **designed to show no more than one** notification on a given day when a matching cycle condition applies, such as:

 - Upcoming period milestones (including the start of the luteal phase and selected days before a predicted period, or period expected today)
 - Period delay (including daily reminders while a predicted period is late, up to a capped number of days)